Story

 In partnership with St Augustine’s, Matt has developed Home Ground – a film that follows the head coach and players from St Augustine’s FC and looks at the important role that football plays as they seek asylum and build a new life here in the UK.

-If you’d like to donate to St Augustine’s Centre in lieu of the ticket cost or simply show your support for this project and the work of the Centre, your donation - no matter how big or small - will be gratefully received.
-All funds donated will go to the Centre to support its running and help more people seeking sanctuary to take part in activities that support their wellbeing and help them to connect with the community.
+The exhibition is free but if you’d like to donate to St Augustine’s Centre in lieu of the ticket cost or simply to show your support for the work of the Centre, your donation - no matter how big or small - will be gratefully received.

-Suggested donation: £8.50 per adult (the cost of a cinema ticket)
+Suggested donation: £5 per adult

 - £10 would purchase two English Language books for vital English classes